University of Gloucestershire2015 League Table Ranking 91

 - For information on disability services at the University of Gloucestershire, telephone 01242 714541, email firstname.lastname@example.org or visit the www.glos.ac.uk/disability.

-- With more than 70 clubs and societies and a thriving sports community there’s plenty to get involved in, and if you can’t find what you’re looking for, the SU will help you set up your own.
+- With more than 70 sports & Societies there is plenty to get involved in, and if you can’t find what you are looking for, the SU will help you set one up.

 - Over 30 different sports clubs with support available for new.

-- Teams in the BUCS Premier League include men's futsal, and women's hockey and netball.
+- Teams in the BUCS Premier League include men's and women's football; men's and women's futsal; women's hockey, netball and rugby league.

 - The Rugby League 1sts are in BUCS Super 8 League (national top 8 university rugby league teams).